Forex Market: Indian rupee declines against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , Forex, indian rupees, Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index, Forex traders, US dollars, US dollar

-Mumbai: The Indian rupee declined against the US dollar in early trade on Thursday.
-As per forex traders, strengthening of the US dollar weighed upon the Indian currency.
-While a drop in crude oil rates and an upward trend in the domestic equity markets prevented further decline in the local currency.
+Mumbai: The Indian rupee depreciated against the US dollar in early trade on Wednesday.
+As per forex traders, sustained foreign fund outflows, unabated dollar demand from oil importers and weak risk appetite influenced investors.

-At the interbank foreign exchange, the Indian rupee opened at 86.46, down 11 paise from its previous close, and dropped further to 86.52.
-However, it recovered some of its losses and rise to 86.40, lower by 5 paise from Wednesday’s close.
+At the interbank foreign exchange, the Indian rupee opened at 86.58 then fell further to 86.61 against the American currency, registering a decline of 4 paise over its previous close.
+On Tuesday, the Indian rupee depreciated 26 paise to close at 86.57 against the US dollar.

-Meanwhile, the dollar index, which gauges the US dollar’s strength against a basket of six currencies, was trading 0.08 per cent higher at 108.25.
-Foreign Institutional Investors (FIIs) remained net sellers in the Indian capital markets on Wednesday, offloading shares worth Rs 4,026.25 crore.
+Meanwhile, the dollar index, which gauges the US dollar’s strength against a basket of six currencies, was at 107.83, lower by 0.03 per cent.
+Foreign Institutional Investors (FIIs) offloaded equities worth Rs 4,920.69 crore in the Indian capital markets on net basis on Tuesday.

 Post Your Comments